Do the benefits of almonds make it the healthiest nut ever?

 All the vitamin E antioxidants in almond skins may be able to protect your skin from the sun’s harmful UV damage and shield you from skin cancer[*].

-You can even use almond oil to add moisture to dry skin, like if you obsessively wash your hands or have diabetes or eczema[*].
+You can even use almond oil to add moisture to dry skin if you obsessively wash your hands or have eczema[*].

 Plus, a serving of almonds contains 49% of your daily dose of biotin, which is the star of many hair and nail growth supplements[*].